MattPlayGamez/auth/README.md

 ```
-If you use MongoDB, you NEED to make a schema
+If you use MongoDB, you NEED to make a schema with these values as a minimum, if you want you can add as many this as you want. (ex. phone number, address)

 ```javascript
 const DB_SCHEMA = {